yasmine-thandi/Gendformation/README.md

 # Gendformation

-**Project Idea: A webpage addressing gender equity and inclusion.**
+**Project Idea: A webpage addressing gender equity and inclusion.
+Java, javascript, CSS, alongisde images will be used.**

 **Team Members: Yasmine Thandi**